-The trend towards urbanisation over the 2011-2023 period is reflected in Figure 29, which presents patterns of dwelling type by income category.
-There has been a decline in the share of traditional dwellings and a rise in the share of formal dwellings over the period.
-The poorest 40 percent and the middle 40 percent of households show the largest shifts: the share of formal dwellings rose by 9.3 percentage points over the period for the poorest 40 percent of households and by 5.3 percentage points for the middle 40 percent, while the proportion of traditional dwellings fell by 9.8 percentage points to 7.4 percent and by 3.2 percentage points to 2.2 percent for these two groups respectively.
-Mlambo (2018: 66) suggests that people looking for higher quality and availability of basic services (healthcare and educational facilities) and better economic opportunities (employment and higher income prospects) are a possible explanation of the drivers of migration from South Africa's rural to urban areas.
-The former is associated with the poorest 40 percent of households, who, as this analysis will show, typically have lower levels of access to services and often migrate to informal dwellings, an indicator of lack of adequate affordable urban options.
-The latter is more likely to be associated with the middle 40 percent, who-as will be seen-typically have access to resources and services, but not necessarily the same quality of services and resources as the richest 20 percent.
+The trend towards urbanisation from 2011 to 2023 is reflected in Figure 29, which presents patterns of dwelling type by income category.
+There has been a decline in the share of traditional dwellings and an increase in the share of formal dwellings during this period.
+The poorest 40 per cent and the middle 40 per cent of households show the largest shifts: the share of formal dwellings rose by 9.3 percentage points for the poorest 40 per cent and by 5.3 percentage points for the middle 40 per cent, while the proportion of traditional dwellings fell by 9.8 percentage points to 7.4 per cent and by 3.2 percentage points to 2.2 per cent for these two groups, respectively.
+Mlambo (2018: 66) suggests that the pursuit of higher quality and availability of basic services (healthcare and educational facilities) and better economic opportunities (employment and higher income prospects) may explain the drivers of migration from South Africa's rural to urban areas.
+The former is associated with the poorest 40 per cent of households, who, as this analysis will show, typically have lower levels of access to services and often migrate to informal dwellings, indicating a lack of adequate affordable urban options.
+The latter is more likely to be associated with the middle 40 per cent, who-as will be seen-typically have access to resources and services, but not necessarily the same quality as the richest 20 per cent.